MFOberwolfach/mctl/README.md

 ## Advantages and Prospects

-This is a straightforward solution, wich is configurable and extensible.
+This is a straightforward solution, which is configurable and extensible.
 The hosts are handled simultaneously, while the output always uses their order from `hosts.ini`.